Symphony No. 2 (Rachmaninoff): "Rachmaninoff's Piano Concerto No. 5"

 In April 2008 Brilliant Classics released Alexander Warenberg's arrangement of the symphony for piano and orchestra, titling it "Rachmaninoff's Piano Concerto No. 5".
 Warenberg arranged Rachmaninoff's Symphony No. 2 as a concertante work for piano and orchestra.
 The work contains about 40% of the source material from the symphony with some original scoring by Warenberg, modification of the original score and a change to many of the harmonies "to improve the sound and balance".
 Warenberg's arrangement is a three movement concerto with a new second movement and a revised finale "to create a tighter and more effective emotional climax to the concerto's finale."

-For the concertante's first movement, the slow introduction developing the main motif is shortened from the symphony with the material not discarded but instead shifted to the concertante's cadenza immediately after the climax.
-The concertante's second movement largely following the symphony's third movement, except for immediately after the climax when the exposition of the symphony's second movement is inserted, before returning to the symphony's third movement recapitulation.
+For the concerto's first movement, the slow introduction developing the main motif is shortened from the symphony with the material not discarded but instead shifted to the concerto's cadenza immediately after the climax.
+The concerto's second movement largely following the symphony's third movement, except for immediately after the climax when the exposition of the symphony's second movement is inserted, before returning to the symphony's third movement recapitulation.